stashed/docs/docs/guides/latest/workloads/statefulset.md

 stash-demo-2.txt
 ```

-### Advanced
+### Rule Based Restore Process

+Generally, Stash runs restore process in all pod's of a Statefulset.
+It also provide you what data will be restored into which pod by configuring the `spec.rules`in `BackupSession` crd.
+You can learn more details from [here](docs/concepts/crds/restoresession.md#specrules)

 **Create RestoreSession:**

-Now, we need to create a `RestoreSession` crd targeting the `stash-recovered` Statefulset to restore the inside it.
+Now, we are going to create a `RestoreSession` crd targeting the `stash-recovered` Statefulset to restore the backed up data inside it.

 Below is the YAML of the `RestoreSesion` crd that we are going to create,